 What will the future of travel expense reporting look like?

-The challenge though is the accuracy with which OCR is able to translate physical text into electronic one.
+The challenge though is the accuracy with which OCR is able to translate physical text into an electronic one.
 A reliable system also assigns the appropriate category to an expense using markers such as vendor names, and receipt items.
 Business travelers today click pictures of their receipts but are still seen entering information into expense entries.
-Eventually, no one will make data entry.
+Eventually, with a robust receipt scanner, no one will make a data entry.

-Bulk filing of expenses
+Bulk filing of expense

 Going a step further is acknowledging the fact that no traveler wants to be going through expenses every now and then.
-The ideal experience would be click pictures of all receipts, and at the end of the trip use them to create an expense report.
+The ideal experience would be to click pictures of all receipts and at the end of the trip use them to create an expense report.
 This will soon be a reality, because if the first challenge of extracting information accurately has been overcome, what follows is overcoming the computational load on the application.

 With, extraction in real-time comes the ability to check expenses for policy violations at the same instant.
 Imagine what AI-powered expense reporting could look like going further, a camera overlay on a receipt, you start getting inputs on the screen - “currency: Euro”, “amount: 250”, “category: alcohol”, “recommendation: don’t file this expense, you aren’t allowed alcohol on your expense account”.

-When you can report from anywhere at any time and still be sure that you’ll get reimbursed at the end of the month, why won’t you submit your reports on time?
-Cloud-based expense reporting has this advantage over on-premise solutions that it promotes decentralized reporting for all business units and employees while ensuring secure access to the system.
+When employees can report from anywhere at any time and still be sure that they’ll get reimbursed at the end of the month, why won’t they submit their reports on time?
+Cloud-based expense reporting software has this advantage over on-premise solutions.
+It promotes decentralized reporting for all business units and employees while ensuring secure access to the system.

 Collaboration on all fronts

-A good expense management system allows employees to resolve claim disputes within the system using in-app communication while maintaining an audit of all edits.
+A good expense management system allows employees to resolve claim disputes within the system using in-app communication while maintaining a digital audit trail of all edits.
 Custom messages to managers reminding them to approve pending expense reports can again facilitate speedy reimbursements.
 With, collaboration taking center-stage in our world, it will probably be a highlight of the future of expense reporting.

 We are almost there

-If you have read this far, we would like to make you aware of a few developments at Fyle.
-Our engineers have built the world’s first automatic data extraction engine for paper and e-receipts and the accuracy of extraction is mind-boggling.
+At Fyle, we have built the world’s first automatic data extraction engine for paper and e-receipts with accurate extraction.
 With a powerful policy engine, we have helped our customers eliminate violations and reduce reimbursement turnaround times to up to a third of the original time taken.
-If you think you would like to transform expense reporting at your organization, you can request a demo with us or start a free trial right away.
+If you think you would like to transform expense reporting at your organization, schedule a demo with us right away.